PATH Foundation (Fauquier Health Foundation)

 Alignment with Four Priority Areas Projects must clearly connect to at least one of PATH's four health priorities: access to health, childhood wellness, mental health, or senior services.
 The foundation looks for meaningful impact in these specific areas.

-Unrestricted vs. Innovative Funding Understand the distinction: Flexible Funding supports general operations and established programs, while Make it Happen! specifically targets innovative, new ideas.
-Applying to the right program for your project type is critical.
+Unrestricted vs. Innovative Funding Understand the distinction: Flexible Funding supports general operations and established programmes, while Make it Happen! specifically targets innovative, new ideas.
+Applying to the right programme for your project type is critical.

-Community Impact As Connolly emphasized, the foundation seeks projects that "inspire and motivate the community, creating new opportunities or addressing existing challenges."
+Community Impact As Connolly emphasised, the foundation seeks projects that "inspire and motivate the community, creating new opportunities or addressing existing challenges."
 Applications should demonstrate tangible community benefit.

-Organizational Capacity (for Technical Assistance) When applying for Technical Assistance grants, clearly articulate how capacity-building will strengthen your organization's ability to serve the community.
+Organisational Capacity (for Technical Assistance) When applying for Technical Assistance grants, clearly articulate how capacity-building will strengthen your organisation's ability to serve the community.
 The foundation supports planning, technology, leadership development, and collaboration.

 Geographic Focus All projects must serve populations in Fauquier, Rappahannock, or Northern Culpeper counties.
 Demonstrating deep understanding of local community needs strengthens applications.